cesarvr/blog/content/post/self-deploy.md

     }).listen(8080)
 ```

-Adding the module won't affect directly at the code, meaning that you can continue running your application locally, the only difference is that you can choose a different execution runtime by passing the ``--cloud`` flag like this:
+By adding this module you still can run your application locally, the only difference is that now you can choose a different execution runtime by passing the ``--cloud`` flag, this flag will tell your JS program to run in OpenShift:

 ```sh
   node app --cloud   # or node app -c for short
 ```

-* We your application deploys the first time it will ask you for your cluster credentials:
+* The first time it will ask you for your cluster credentials:

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/self-deploy/credentials.png?raw=true)

-* And choose your namespace/project where you want to install your application:
+* And also to choose the namespace/project:

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/self-deploy/namespace.png?raw=true)

 ##### Runtime

-After that you can watch your application deploying itself:
+After that your application will start the deployment:

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/self-deploy/self-deployment.gif?raw=true)